Innovative Leadership Efforts Earn 3 Cooke Scholars a Total of $15,000

 LANSDOWNE, Va. – Jack Kent Cooke Foundation Graduate Scholar Olya Yarychkivska, a Ph.D. candidate at Columbia University and founding director of a non-profit group aiming to develop civil society and democracy in Ukraine, is the 2016 winner of the Cooke Foundation’s $10,000 Matthew J. Quinn Prize for outstanding achievement.

-In addition, the 2016 Matthew J. Quinn Youth Leadership Award will bring $2,500 each to Cooke Young Scholars Setareh Ekhteraei and Samuel Park, Cooke Foundation Executive Director Harold O. Levy announced.
+In addition, the 2016 Matthew J. Quinn Youth Leadership Award will bring $2,500 each to Cooke Young Scholars Setareh Ekhteraei and Sam Park, Cooke Foundation Executive Director Harold O. Levy announced.

 Ekhteraei, who created a program to teach English to low-income students in her native Iran, recently graduated from the George School, a private school in Newtown, Pennsylvania.
 She will soon enter the University of Southern California.

-Park created a nonprofit organization that has sent e-readers and more than 33,000 e-books to low-income children in six countries, along with schools and youth crisis centers in the U.S. He recently completed 8th grade at Harris Road Middle School in Concord, North Carolina.
-He will enroll in the Phillips Exeter Academy in Exeter, New Hampshire, for the fall semester.
+Park created a nonprofit organization that has sent e-readers and more than 33,000 e-books to low-income children in six countries, along with schools and youth crisis centers in the U.S. They recently completed 8th grade at Harris Road Middle School in Concord, North Carolina.
+She will enroll in the Phillips Exeter Academy in Exeter, New Hampshire, for the fall semester.